pedrosiracusa/walQ/README.md

 # walQ
-An extremely simple, questionnaire-based chatbot
+An extremely simple, questionnaire-based chatbot using pure Python.